dashasierra/dstaf/CONTRIBUTING.md

 ## Getting Started

-1. Clone the repository locally.
+1. Fork and Clone the repository locally.
+(Only authorised contributors can open branches on this repository directly)
 2. Create a new branch for your changes.
 3. Commit meaningful changes with clear commit messages.
 4. Ensure code standards are met and tests pass.